Heng-Robotics/Data2CSV/README.md

 # Data2CSV
-Write data into a csv file
+Read part of data from a csv file and write it into a new csv file